Lemon Lavender Shortbread Cookies

 Baking ratios

-I’ve always known that pound cakes are made with a pound of flour, butter, sugar, and eggs.
-But I didn’t know that many other baking recipes also start from standard ratios.
+You probably know that pound cakes are made with a pound of flour, butter, sugar, and eggs.
+But you may not know that other baking recipes also start from classic baking ratios.

 I learned that quick breads and muffins are based on the same ratio from Michael Ruhlman’s book Ratio when I was working on my kale and cheese quick bread.
 Next I used the power of ratios to create my orange poppy seed waffles.